What a Queer Family Therapist Wants You to Know About Parenting an LGBTQIA+ Teen

 As an adoptive parent, you understand the challenges in acquiring up-to-date and comprehensive training/education on raising an adopted child.
 While the internet can be a useful resource, it can also lead to more anxiety than assistance.
 If you are an adoptive parent raising a questioning or Queer+ teen, finding information on how to raise them can become even more difficult.
 Despite mainstream media’s growing acceptance of Queer+ identities and the increasing number of youth coming out earlier, there remains a scarcity of research and information available to parents on navigating and understanding what it means to raise a Queer+ child.
 However, it’s crucial to acknowledge that Queer+ youth report higher rates of general anxiety disorder, major depressive disorder, and suicidal ideation than their heterosexual/cisgender peers, with even higher rates among transgender/gender non-conforming (TGNC) teens.

 The disclosure of non-heterosexuality to parents has the potential to disrupt boundaries, shift relationships, and increase conflict within the family system.
 Research underscores parental support as a key protective factor for teens exploring their sexual/gender identities.
 This underscores the crucial role adoptive parents and families play in their teen’s exploration and acceptance of their Queer+ identity.
 Educating oneself on the experiences, terminology, challenges, and processes of Queer+ identities is imperative for parents navigating their teen’s queerness.
 Just as adoptive families prioritize building safe and secure relationships with their teens to minimize adoption-related distress, the same value should be applied to supporting Queer+ teens, who simply want to feel loved and accepted for who they are.
+I should also note, this should be taken into consideration for foster parent training as well, as a 2019 Children’s Rights study found that 30.4% of youth in foster care identify as LGBTQ+ and 5% as transgender.

 Parents can start immersing themselves in understanding queerness and associated experiences through books by Queer+ authors, Queer+ blogs, conversations with queer-friendly healthcare professionals, and community events.
 Organizations like HRC, The Trevor Project, ACLU, GLSEN, and resources such as the WPATH Standards of Care are invaluable for expanding knowledge.
 It’s also beneficial to engage with Queer+ individuals known to you, seeking their experiences and insights.
 While becoming an expert in queerness isn’t necessary, knowing the basics empowers parents to support their teens effectively, relieving them of the responsibility to educate themselves.